Oh no! The Love Interest

 - The case for most heroes in the Dragon Ball series.
 Shining example is Goku's Grandpa Gohan who as we retroactively discover, was accidentally killed by Goku when he transformed into a giant ape, but later shows up just fine when he gets to spend one day back among the land of the living and see his grandson again.
 There's also Goku himself when he died during the Cell Saga, who talked with the others via a telepathic message to let them know that even though he was dead he was perfectly okay.
 Of course in his case he (eventually) wound up coming back.

 - Kikyou's death in InuYasha.
-As she traveled alone, she was more strategic in fighting the main villain, Naraku.
-Unfortunately Naraku eventually gets the upper hand and drives her into a corner and, finally, deals a fatal blow to the priestess.
-During her final moments, she visited her sister, Kaede, in spirit form, and apologizes for the suffering she has caused her and shares a final kiss with her former lover, InuYasha.
+Kikyou is one of the few characters who proved to be an actual threat to Naraku, making her one his main targets.
+Unfortunately Naraku eventually gets the upper hand and drives her into a corner and finally deals a fatal blow to the priestess.
+During her final moments, she visited her sister, Kaede, in spirit form, and apologizes for the suffering she has caused her, and shares a final kiss with her former lover, Inuyasha.
 She then exclaims that she's finally become what she always wanted, an ordinary woman, and her soul leaves her fake body and embraces all present as if saying farewell.

 - The Lyrical Nanoha Tribute Comics that comes with the pamphlets for The Movies typically ends with a scene that shows the deceased loved ones of The Movie continuity characters happily watching over the cast from Fluffy Cloud Heaven.
 Well, except for Movie!Precia, who's still feeling guilty about the things she did.